Tox-Archive/Tox-OSX/README.md

 Developers needed
 ------------

 We are actively looking for volunteers OS X developers.
-The development is for now suspended as there is no main developer so please, if you want to help Tox for OS X, you can join us on the #tox-dev channel on the [Freenode](https://freenode.net/) IRC network and contact @NikolaiToryzin or @pwnsdx
+The development is for now suspended as there is no main developer so please, if you want to help Tox for OS X and you are a Swift / Objective-C developer, you can get in touch with us on the #tox-dev channel on the [Freenode](https://freenode.net/) IRC network and contact @NikolaiToryzin or @pwnsdx.
+Thanks !

 Download
 ------------